-2019-20 was the first year of the COVID-19 pandemic in Australia.
-The pandemic did not only affect the health spending in direct (mainly through governments' programs such as the NPCR) and indirect ways (mainly through reduced activities due to pandemic-related lockdowns, restrictions, and temporary suspension of non-urgent elective surgery), but also affected the data collection and processing for health expenditure itself.
-Among more than 50 data sources that contributed to the ANHA, some key data suppliers could only submit their data for 2019-20 many months after the initial schedule.
-The publication of this report was later than usual, reflecting the impact of COVID-19 on the data collection, validation and analysis process.
+2020-21 was the second year (and the first full year) of the COVID-19 pandemic in Australia.
+The pandemic not only affected health spending in direct (mainly through governments' programs such as the NPCR) and indirect ways (mainly through reduced activities due to pandemic-related lockdowns, restrictions, and temporary suspension of non-urgent elective surgery), but also affected the data collection and processing for health expenditure itself.